Clark Howard’s Important Advice on Funeral Planning

 Join a Memorial Society

 Clark recommends that you explore joining a memorial society, which is a nonprofit organization that provides information and resources on saving money on funeral costs.
-There is typically a nominal one-time fee to join and no annual dues.
-Here’s a list of memorial societies and similar organizations in the United States.
+While these organizations aren’t in every state, they are in many states and there is typically a nominal one-time fee to join and no annual dues.

 Among the benefits of joining a memorial society is that it uses group buying power to negotiate discounts on funeral expenses on your behalf.

-(Call the memorial society in your state to inquire about its enrollment status, as not all states have memorial societies that are accepting new members.)
+(If there is a memorial society in your state, contact them to inquire about its enrollment status, as not all states have memorial societies that are accepting new members.)

 Comparison Shop Caskets